fastai/course22-web/index.md

 ---
 title: "Practical Deep Learning"
 image: https://course.fast.ai/www/social.png
-description: This free course is designed for people with some coding experience who want to learn how to apply deep learning and machine learning to practical problems
+description: A free course designed for people with some coding experience, who want to learn how to apply deep learning and machine learning to practical problems.
 creator: "@jeremyphoward"
 ---